kodie/moment-holiday/README.md

 * Christmas Day
 * New Year's Eve

+You can add Easter Sunday and Good Friday by installing the [moment-holiday-easter](https://github.com/kodie/moment-holiday-easter) plugin.

 ### Modifying Holidays
 You can add and remove holidays by using the following helper functions: